This post may contain affiliate links.

 Originally published January 2014, updated February 2018.

 There have been many articles listing the risks of raw feeding to dogs and their humans.
 I agree that if we feed raw and never wash our hands, we may have a problem.
 However, most of the information in these articles is a crock.
-Granted, I'm not a pet nutritionist or a veterinarian.
-My experience comes from years of research and several years feeding raw to my dogs (we started April 2013).
+I readily point out that I'm not a pet nutritionist or a veterinarian, however, I don't think I need to be one to know how to wash my hands after handling raw meat.
+And after feeding a raw food diet to my dogs for several years (we started April 2013) and not getting sick, I think I know something.

 5 Raw Feeding Mistakes I've Made